minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 experience which might distort the voting behaviour @stratmann-2002.
 By controlling for differences in geographical residence of the representatives, using state, geographical #footnote(
-  "the variable Geographical has the 50 US states grouped into four categories: Northwest (NW), South (SO), West (WE), Midwest (MW), according to the United States Census Bureau under https://www2.census.gov/geo/pdfs/reference/GARM/Ch6GARM.pd", ) and the district level we remove possible differences in voting behaviour attributed to the location of representatives.
+  "the variable Geographical has the 50 US states grouped into four categories: Northwest (NW), South (SO), West (WE), Midwest (MW), according to the United States Census Bureau under https://www2.census.gov/geo/pdfs/reference/GARM/Ch6GARM.pdf", ) and the district level we remove possible differences in voting behaviour attributed to the location of representatives.

+//  by including a variable for legislator ideology, thereby removing the variance in roll call voting attributable to the legislator’s ideological predisposition, helps establish causality.
+//  A meta-analysis comparing these two approaches concluded that “the only effective way to control for the impact of friendly giving is to include an ideology variable in the equation” (Roscoe and Jenkins 2005, 63)

 Based on roll-call records, the DW-Nominates are a widely used indicator of a representative's policy opinion in a multidimensional policy space, which serve